-Due to more companies reporting their data and thus better information coverage, the data for logistics systems were revised.
-1,376 logistic systems were installed in 2012, 11% more than in 2011 (revised data: 1,235 logistic systems), accounting for 9% of the total sales of professional service robots.
-796 automated guided vehicles in manufacturing environments and 557 in non-manufacturing environments are building up an increase of 11% compared to automated guided vehicles sales numbers in 2011.
+About 1,900 logistic systems were installed in 2013, 37% more than in 2012, accounting for 9% of the total sales of professional service robots.
+About 1,300 automated guided vehicles in manufacturing environments and about 450 in nonmanufacturing environments are building up an increase of 32% compared toautomated guided vehicles sales numbers in 2012.
 Despite the improvement of the data base, it is assumed that the actual number of newly deployed systems is far higher.
-The value of sales of logistic systems is estimated at about US$ 196 million.
-Medical robots as well as logistic systems are well established service robots with a considerable growth potential.
+The value of sales of logistic systems is estimated at about US$216 million.

 Service robots for personal and domestic use are recorded separately, as their unit value is generally only a fraction of that of many types of service robots for professional use.
 They are also produced for a mass market with completely different pricing and marketing channels.

 So far, service robots for personal and domestic use are mainly in the areas of domestic (household) robots, which include vacuum and floor cleaning, lawn-mowing robots, and entertainment and leisure robots, including toy robots, hobby systems, education and research.
-Handicap assistance robots have not taken off to the anticipated degree in the past few years.
-In 2012, 159 robots were sold, up from 156 in 2011.
-This is still quite a low number but the prospects are promising.
-A lot of national research projects in many countries concentrate on this huge future market for service robots.
+Handicap assistance robots have taken off to the anticipated degree in the past few years.
+In 2013 a total of about 700 robots were sold, up from 160 in 2012 - an increase of 345%!

+Numerous national research projects in many countries concentrate on this huge future market for service robots.
 In contrast to the household and entertainment robots, these robots are high-tech products.

-The market of robots for personal transportation could not be surveyed sufficiently because the available information was very poor.
+The market of robots for personal transportation could not be surveyed sufficiently because the available information was poor.
 However, this market as well as home security and surveillance robots will gain importance in the future.

-Turning to the projections for the period 2013-2016, sales forecast indicate an increase to about 94,800 units with a value of US$ 17.1 billion.
+Turning to the projections for the period 2014-2017, sales forecast indicate an increase to about 134,500 units with a value of US$ 18.9 billion.

-Thereof, about 28,000 robots for defence applications will be sold in the period 2013-2016.
-They are followed by milking robots with about 24,500 units.
+Thereof, about 54,000 robots for defence applications will be sold in the period 2014-2017.
+They are followed by milking robots with about 28,200 units.
 This is probably a rather conservative estimate.
-These two service robot groups make up 55% of the total forecast of service robots at the current time.
+These two service robot groups make up 61% of the total forecast of service robots at the current time.

-It is projected that sales of all types of robots for domestic tasks (vacuum cleaning, lawn-mowing, window cleaning and other types) could reach almost 15.5 million units in the period 2013-2016, with an estimated value of US$6.5 billion.
+It is projected that sales of all types of robots for domestic tasks (vacuum cleaning, lawn-mowing, window cleaning and other types) could reach almost 23.9 million units in the period 2014-2017, with an estimated value of US$6.5 billion.
 The size of the market for toy robots and hobby systems is forecast at about 4.5 million units, most of which for obvious reasons are very low-priced.
 About 3 million robots for education and research are expected to be sold in the period 2014-2017.